This section provides you with a list of new features in Prisma Access 6.0 and 6.0.1 Preferred and Innovation, along with

 with a focus on high performance and scalable network solutions, ensuring seamless

-have implemented an interregion connectivity feature.
-This feature enables
+Prisma Access has implemented an inter-region connectivity feature.
+This feature

-Colo-Connect instances across different regions to be interconnected and provides
+enables Colo-Connect instances across different regions to be interconnected and

 DNS Resolution for Mobile Users—Explicit Proxy Deployments

-Explicit Proxy expands its support to include DNS Proxy customization.
-Explicit Proxy
+Explicit Proxy now expands its capabilities to include comprehensive DNS Proxy customization, solving this

 Extend Prisma Access User Group Policy Support with Short Form Format